pspakit/phiSigmaPiAttendance/README.md

-# Simple PSP Attendance Wesbite
+# Simple PSP Attendance Website

 ## App Summary
 Website designed to make it easy to manage attendance for all events for Phi Sigma Pi at UNC - Chapel Hill.